Anna-Myzukina/Associations-1/README.md

 ## Create Static Page

 * next command should generate two pages -home- and -about-
-* now automatically generates home.html.erb and about.html.erb,here appare default content in this files to see what we have you can visit localhost:3000/static_pages/home or localhost:3000/static_pages/about
+* now automatically generates home.html.erb and about.html.erb,here appear default content in this files to see what we have you can visit localhost:3000/static_pages/home or localhost:3000/static_pages/about

         rails generate controller StaticPages home about